-- PI 1.1Preference growth that utilises under-capacity of existing infrastructure through the regional settlement strategy and Urban Growth Boundary for metropolitan area of Greater Hobart. - PI 1.2 Provide for small residential scale energy generation facilities in the planning scheme.

-PI 2 Plan, coordinate and deliver physical infrastructure and servicing in a timely manner to support the regional settlement pattern and specific growth management strategies.

-- PI 2.1 Use the provision of infrastructure to support desired regional growth, cohesive urban and rural communities, more compact and sustainable urban form and economic development. - P1 2.2 Coordinate, prioritise and sequence the supply of infrastructure throughout the region at regional, sub-regional and local levels, including matching reticulated services with the settlement network. - PI 2.3 Identify, protect and manage existing and future infrastructure corridors and sites. - PI 2.4 Use information from the Regional Land Use Strategy, including demographic and dwelling forecasts and the growth management strategies, to inform infrastructure planning and service delivery. - P1 2.5 Develop a regionally consistent framework(s) for developer charges associated with infrastructure provision, with pricing signals associated with the provision of physical infrastructure (particularly water and sewerage) consistent with the Regional Land Use Strategy. - PI 2.6 Recognise and protect electricity generation and major transmission assets within the planning scheme to provide for continued electricity supply.
+- P1 1 Maximise the efficiency of existing physical infrastructure. - PI 1.1 Preference growth that utilises under-capacity of existing infrastructure through the regional settlement strategy and Urban Growth Boundary for metropolitan area of Greater Hobart. - PI 1.2 Provide for small residential scale energy generation facilities in the planning scheme. - P1 2 Plan, coordinate and deliver physical infrastructure and servicing in a timely manner to support the regional settlement pattern and specific growth management strategies. - PI 2.1 Use the provision of infrastructure to support desired regional growth, cohesive urban and rural communities, more compact and sustainable urban form and economic development. - P1 2.2 Coordinate, prioritise and sequence the supply of infrastructure throughout the region at regional, sub-regional and local levels, including matching reticulated services with the settlement network. - P1 2.3 Identify, protect and manage existing and future infrastructure corridors and sites. - P1 2.4 Use information from the Regional Land Use Strategy, including demographic and dwelling forecasts and the growth management strategies, to inform infrastructure planning and service delivery. - P1 2.5 Develop a regionally consistent framework(s) for developer charges associated with infrastructure provision, with pricing signals associated with the provision of physical infrastructure (particularly water and sewerage) consistent with the Regional Land Use Strategy. - P1 2.6 Recognise and protect electricity generation and major transmission assets within the planning scheme to provide for continued electricity supply.